vikashkrdeveloper/vikashkrdeveloper/README.md

 ## Current Focus

-As a full stack developer, my current focus areas include:
+As a full-stack developer, my current focus areas include:

 - **Frontend Development**: Mastering modern frontend technologies such as React.js to create intuitive and responsive user interfaces.
 - **Backend Development**: Strengthening my backend skills with Node.js, Express.js, PHP, and other frameworks or libraries to build robust and scalable server-side applications.